 Pope Benedict XVI led things off with his surprising announcement that he would become the first pope in nearly 600 years to abdicate his position.
 The last pope to resign was Gregory XII in the year 1415.
 At 85-years of age, Benedict, the 265th pope in the history of the Catholic Church, opted to step down in order to spend the remainder of his days writing and praying.

 It was a major news event, but in a 24-hour cycle it wasn’t long before another story, and a cruise ship, broke.
-The Carnival Triumph, with a capacity of approximately 4,000 passengers and crew, suffered an engine room fire that left it stranded adrift in the
+The Carnival Triumph, with a capacity of approximately 4,000 passengers and crew, suffered an engine room fire that left it stranded adrift in the Gulf of Mexico.

 After five days, the ship finally docked in

 Carnival continued to broadcast its “fun ships” commercials nationally throughout the ordeal.